Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 ![Dome Transition](https://github.com/Tongzhou-Yu/ar-portal-arfoundation-urp/blob/main/ScreenRecordingGIF/DomeTransition.gif)
 ## 6️⃣ Dome Transition Stable Diffusion
 ### Introduction
+This sample upgrade Dome Transition into a AIGC project that you can type prompt to have AI generated skybox texture on the dome.
+I have made a basic Unity project [RuntimeSD](https://github.com/Tongzhou-Yu/RuntimeStableDiffusion) for using stable diffusion in Unity projects through any app you build to connect with your stable diffusion API.
 [360 Diffusion LoRA](https://civitai.com/models/26815/360-diffusion-lora-for-sd-15) is required for Stable Diffusion in this project.
 ### Key Assets
 ### Scene Recording